play icon for videos

 Practical use case

-A workforce nonprofit states its mission to increase job placement for first-gen learners across two counties, citing target cohorts and partner employers.
+A workforce nonprofit describes its mission to increase job placement for first-gen learners, citing partner employers and local scope.

-• State mission, geography, populations served, and program portfolio in 3–4 lines.
+• State mission, geography, populations served, portfolio in 3–4 lines.

 Purpose